dyrector-io/dyrectorio/README.md

 npx prisma migrate deploy
 ```

-6. Create a reCaptcha v3 key pair and set `NEXT_PUBLIC_RECAPTCHA_SITE_KEY` and `RECAPTCHA_SECRET_KEY` in `/web/crux-ui/.env`.
-Make sure to use `localhost` or `host.internal` as the domain.

-7. To start services run `npm start` in the followind folders `/web/crux` and `/web/crux-ui`
+6. To start services run `npm start` in the followind folders `/web/crux` and `/web/crux-ui`

-8. Open the platform in `host.docker.internal:8000` and register
+7. Open the platform in `host.docker.internal:8000` and register

-9. In local our auth service is using a mock, so you can confirm your email in `http://localhost:4436/`
+8. In local our auth service is using a mock, so you can confirm your email in `http://localhost:4436/`

-10. Now you can log in and use the platform
+9. Now you can log in and use the platform

 ### Hosted version (SaaS)